vivekhaldar/video_upload_workflow/README.md

 - `client_secrets.json` for using the YouTube upload API
 - `token.pickle` as the saved credential for your specific YouTube channel

+For chapter extraction, you will need to populate an OpenAI API key in the environment variable `OPENAI_API_KEY`.

 The tool also expects `thumbnail.png` in the current directory.

 ## Workflow Details